A. Notice of Non-Discrimination; Complaints Concerning Discrimination, Hostile Environment, and/or Sexual Harassment under Title IX.

 The Investigator will then take the following steps:

-Present the findings (but not the recommended sanction) to the Respondent, who may accept the findings, accept the findings in part and reject them in part, or may reject all findings; and
+- Present the findings and recommended sanction to the Respondent, who may it, accept it in part and reject them in part, or may reject all; and

 These procedures are entirely administrative in nature and are not considered legal proceedings.
 During the meeting with the Investigator or any subsequent proceedings, the Complainant or the Respondent may have an advisor or advocate accompany and assist him/her at their expense.
 This advisor can be anyone.
 If the case is reviewed by the Hearing Committee (see section 3), then the advisor may not take part directly in the hearing itself, though they may communicate with the Complainant or Respondent they represent as necessary as long as it does not disrupt the proceedings.